 In 2011, over 1,000 imported food samples from Japan were tested by ARPANSA and the Department of Agriculture, including noodles, rice, flour, fruit, vegetables, tea leaves and seafood (including edible seaweeds).
 No food samples tested by ARPANSA exceeded internationally accepted limits (set by Australia and many other countries following the accident).
 Some foods contained very low levels of contamination (less than 1% of the limit).
 Testing ceased in 2014 as all samples were found to be well below Australian guidelines.

-The radionuclide contamination in Japan is well understood and measures are in place in Japan to control the sale and export of food.
+The radionuclide contamination in Japan is well understood and measures are in place in Japan to control the sale export of food.
 ARPANSA, the Department of Agriculture, and Food Standards Australia and New Zealand will continue to monitor the situation in Japan.
-More information on the food testing can be found in ARPANSA’s technical report 162.
+More information on the food testing can be found in ARPANSA’s Technical Report No. 162.

 Environmental contamination